anbox-cloud/discourse-docs/howto/monitor/monitor-status.md

     juju status --format yaml nagios/0 | grep public-address

-[note type="information" status="Note"]If you have deployed more than one Nagios unit, you might need to replace the `0` in `nagios/0` with the suitable unit ID.
-Check `juju status` if you are in doubt.[/note]
+If you have deployed more than one Nagios unit, you might need to replace the `0` in `nagios/0` with the suitable unit ID.
+Check `juju status` if you are in doubt.

 You must enter your user name and password to log in.
 The user name is `nagiosadmin`.
 You can determine the password by running the following command (note that you might need to replace the `0` as mentioned above):